loganDoran/logandoran.github.io/index.md

 **Technology Intern**
 Youth for Understanding - Estonia | Tallinn, Estonia | June – December 2022
 - Streamlined data imports and exports on an internal database using SQL to improve efficiency and organization.
 - Developed and implemented automated solutions for annual statistic calculations.
-- Drove content management improvements resulting in increased efficiency and organization, demonstrating strong problem-solving abilities and attention to detail.
+- Improved content management efficiency and organization, showcasing strong problem-solving abilities and attention to detail.

 **Pharmacy Technician**
 CVS Pharmacy | Saint Paul, MN | April – August 2021